BlueBoi904/904-Clothing/README.md

 - Advanced Redux patterns (Selectors, Memoization)
 - Use of Higher Order Components (HOC) in ReactJS
 - Session Storage/Persistence
-- Proper practices such as developing components that are reusable, and learning where to handle App's state.
+- Develed components that are reusable, and proper implementation of redux to handle App's state.

 # Images